More likely than not, these 10 types of genealogy records will figure into your family tree research. (Might as well learn about them now!)

 for links to online directores.

 : If you find your ancestor’s Social Security Number in the Social Security Death Index, be sure to send away for his application, or SS-5.
-Find out how to request an SS-5 on our Genealogy Insider blog
+Find out how to request an SS-5 on the Social Security Administration website

 Civil War General Index Card